-Image Description: The image above shows a close up of the new Breeze Card sitting on the “tap to go” payment feature on top of the new faregates.
-The new faregates and validators will have open payment where customers can tap a bank card or mobile wallet.
+Image Description: The image above shows a new Breeze Card sitting on the “tap to go” payment feature on top of the new faregates.
+The new faregates and validators allow customers to pay by tapping a credit/debit card or mobile wallet.

 Project Overview

-MARTA is replacing its entire fare collection system with a modern, flexible system that is easier and more secure.
-The new system will keep the popular Breeze name, but all fare collection equipment and fare media (Breeze cards and the mobile app) will be updated.
-This major investment in state-of-the-art technology will prioritize equity and regional mobility to prepare Atlanta for the future.
+MARTA is replacing its entire Breeze fare collection system with a modern, flexible system that is easier and more secure.
+The better Breeze system will keep the popular Breeze name, but all fare collection equipment and fare media (Breeze cards and the mobile app) will be updated.

 RIDER ALERT